magao-x/handbook/handling/telescope_install.rst

    .. image:: figures/cart_lift_tofrom_table.jpg

-   *The cart being lifted to the bottom of the table.*
+   *The cart being lifted to the bottom of the table.
+Note the direction of the hooks.*

 -  Install the 2 bolts opposite the guide-pins.
 Loosen bolts on the cart as needed.